As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Opal Value (Price) per Different Colors

 Black-colored opal is in the highest demand.
-The price for black opal starts from $60 per carat (0.2 grams) and reaches up to $10,000 per carat.
+Black opal prices range from $60 per carat (0.2 grams) to $10,000 per carat.
 Common white opal can be purchased for $10-150 per carat.
-Blue and pink Peruvian opals’ value range from several dollars to many tens of dollars per carat.
+Blue and pink Peruvian opals’ value ranges from several dollars to tens per carat.

 Opal Value (Price) per Places of Origin

-The mast valuable opal is considered to be Australian.
-Australian opal’s price ranges from $10 – 6,000 per carat, occasionally reaching $10,000 per carat in the case of exceptional black opals.
+The most valuable opal is considered to be Australian.
+Australian opal’s price ranges from $10 – 6,000 per carat, occasionally reaching $10,000 per carat for exceptional black opals.
 Fire Mexican opals’ price points range from $7 – 300 per carat.
 Ethiopian opals are also quite expensive.

 Where to Buy Real Opal Stones?

-The best option to buy real opal is to visit some local stores near the opal deposit.
-It is the best chance to buy rough opal for the best price.
+The best option to buy real opal is visiting local stores near the opal deposit.
+It is the best chance to purchase rough opal for the best price.
 Buy opals from companies that concentrate on opals only and do not retail other gemstones.
 Ask for a certificate.
 It will protect you from buying fakes.

-TIP: To make the opal affordable to a wider range of people, a lot of different fakes have been created.
+TIP: Many different fakes have been created to make the opal affordable to a broader range of people.
 Check out the main differences between real and fake opals in the article below:

 Real vs. Fake Opal: Focus on These 6 Differences